ColinConwell/Vision-Language-Affect/README.md

 Pending further updates, here are some resources that involve methods (likely) similar the ones you might have been looking for here:

-- [DeepNSD]: Code and data for large-scale controlled comparison of DNN models in prediction of human ventral visual cortex activity.
+- [DeepNSD](https://github.com/ColinConwell/DeepNSD): Code and data for large-scale controlled comparison of DNN models in prediction of human ventral visual cortex activity.